WARNING!

 Ease of breeding: Moderate to difficult

 Ottos like slightly acid, soft water with lots and lots of plants.
 They prefer temperatures from about 68 to 79 degrees F. Even more than most fish, they need very clean, well-filtered water.
-Ottos should have driftwood on which to chew.
+Ottos should have driftwood on which to chew; the fiber helps with their digestion.
 They are very sensitive to medications; some of mine have died during treatments.
 Otocinclus like swift currents in part of their tank.
 Ottos are reported to be nocturnal but my old bunch were active most of the time.
-The ones I got on 6/1/01 seem to just lay together in a clump during the day and hide.
-At night, they do come out so this bunch seems to be more nocturnal.
+The ones I got on 6/1/01 seemed to just lay together in a clump during the day and hid.
+At night, they did come out so that bunch seemed to be more nocturnal.

 Feeding: